Kong/kongponents/docs/components/table.md

 # Table

-Component that takes care of fetching and rendering data in a table format.

-:::tip NOTE
-If you are looking for a simpler table component that does not integrate data fetching, check out [KTableView](/components/table-view).
+:::danger DANGER
+KTable has been deprecated.
+Please use [KTableData](/components/table-data) instead.
 :::

+A table component that takes care of fetching and rendering data in a table format.

 <KTable
   :fetcher="basicFetcher"